SR903 Traffic Jam

 One accident.
 One tree down.
 One panicked driver who stops in the middle of the road.
 And 5,000 vehicles — with a wildfire closing in — go nowhere.

-- Sign up for Kittitas County emergency alerts so you get real-time notifications — don’t rely on seeing smoke or hearing sirens.
+• Sign up for Kittitas County emergency alerts at www.co.kittitas.wa.us to receive Level 2 and Level 3 notifications by text or email.
+Do not rely on seeing smoke or hearing sirens.

-- Keep a go-bag packed during fire season (June through September).
-Food, water, medications, documents, chargers.
+• Keep a go-bag packed during fire season (June through September): food, water, medications, documents, phone chargers, and anything for pets or animals.

 The Bottom Line